Paritosh97/gsoc-2020/_posts/2020-06-22-weekly-report-3.md

 My priorities for the next week include.

-- Integrating existing and KStars backend.
+- Integrating written shaders and KStars backend.

 - Display of grid lines and basic star catalog using SkymapComposite.